 A gradient for a graph gives the rate of change of the item being measured.

-If the measurement is distance, then the rate of change of distance is velocity.
-If the measurement is velocity, then the rate of change gives acceleration.
-If the measurement is velocity, then the area gives the distance.
+If the measurement is velocity, then the rate of change gives acceleration and the area gives the distance.

-1. The graph shows the performance of two similar engines.
+The graph shows the performance of two similar engines.
 One runs at a higher rate of rpm (revolutions per minute) than the other.
 Which engine configuration has the higher rate of acceleration at 5 seconds?